 The timers are reset to zero when the status of a pump changes.
 This is necessary to ensure the minimum pump runtime with rapidly changing loads.

-This logic is prescribed in ASHRAE, 2021 for:
+The staging logic based on the efficiency condition (excluding the failsafe condition) is prescribed in ASHRAE, 2021 for:

 For other plant configurations, the pumps are staged with the equipment, i.e., the number of pumps matches the number of chillers or boilers.
 The actual logic for generating the pump enable commands is part of the staging event sequencing.